ushnik/Amazon.com-reviews-that-affect-purchase-decision/README.md

 ###Pre-processing:

 Before fitting a topic model, we need to tokenize the text.
-This dataset is already fairly clean, so we only remove punctuation and some common and few irrelevant stop words.
-In particular, we use the english stop words from the SMART information retrieval system, available in the R package tm.
+We remove punctuation and some common and some irrelevant [stop words] (https://en.wikipedia.org/wiki/Stop_words) to get a fairly clean data set.
+In particular, we use the english stop words from the [SMART information retrieval system] (https://en.wikipedia.org/wiki/SMART_Information_Retrieval_System), available in the R package **tm**.

 ```s
 #Cleaning corpus